vivian-hafener-lanl/journal/README.md

 * Rework the style of the homepage to match the rest of the site and retain responsive design principles

 Minor functionality:
-* Add a button that redirects to the signup page from login
+* Add a button that redirects to the signup page from login >>> This will be done once I set up the new navbar